About termite foams

 A quick breakdown of termite foams

-As we have seen, termite foams are an insecticide-containing foam which you spray out of the nozzle of an aerosol can into the cracks and crevices of the wood and timber structures in your home where termites are known to be dwelling.
+As we have seen, termite foams are an insecticide-containing foam that you spray out of the nozzle of an aerosol can into the cracks and crevices of the wood and timber structures in your home where termites are known to be dwelling.
 The foam expands to fill the entire area of those places so that no termite can escape.
 Those termites who come into contact with the termite foam treatment are killed on contact – generally, the foam is odorless and undetectable by the insects so that they can make no efforts to avoid it.
-In addition to being easy to use and delivering quick results, termite foams also deliver long-lasting residual protection against these pests, transforming your home or business into a termite free one for months to come.
+In addition to being easy to use and delivering quick results, termite foams also deliver long-lasting residual protection against these pests, transforming your home or business into a termite-free one for months to come.